U-PROX CLC G80

 - Reattach and secure the back plate, connect the connector for the harness, put on the top cover, and secure it with the screw.

-- Complete the full configuration of the controller using the mobile app.
+- Complete the full configuration of the control panel using the mobile app.

 - The device is ready for operation.